Def-uIT/RFAB/README.md

 # RFAB
-The clone of the popular website Skyrim Requiem for a Balance made only in learning purpose
+The clone of the popular website Skyrim Requiem for a Balance made only in learning purposes.

 Attributions:
 https://wallpapers.com/skyrim